magoo/risk-measurement/content/en/docs/examples/registers.md

 However, there are ways to make registers more efficient.

 ## Lens Models
-A lens model is a technique that could help populate a risk register more effiently.
+A lens model is a technique that could help populate a risk register more efficiently.
 It allows the creation of a statistical model that captures expert opinion (or plural from a panel) on a few select predictors and outputs a register of probabilities to prioritize from.
 An example of this is here: [AWS Risk Model](https://magoo.github.io/model-risk-aws/)

 ## Statistical models